 The fourth hazard category, People, refers employees at every level of the organization who are not "sober and focused" on the work they're doing.
 For example, employees might be in a hazardous "state of being" if they are:

 Remember, an employee who is distracted in from the work they're doing should also be considered a "walking hazardous condition" that increases the likelihood of an unsafe behavior.
 Today, distraction is becoming a big problem with the use of cell phones, especially while people are walking or driving.
 Unfortunately, OSHA does not usually observe employees working in an unsafe manner, so you don't see unsafe behaviors described in OSHA citation reports too often.

-The safety management system is composed of policies, programs, plans, processes, procedures and practices that influence or contribute to behaviors in the workplace.
-A flawed system will contribute to some degree to workplace conditions and behaviors.
-Therefore we can argue that the safety management system is ultimately the cause for up to 98 percent of the accidents that occur in the workplace!
+The safety management system is composed of policies, programs, plans, processes, procedures and practices that may influence or contribute to distraction and other unsafe behaviors in the workplace.
+A flawed safety management system will contribute to workplace conditions and behaviors.
+Therefore we can argue that the failure of the safety management system is ultimately the root cause for the majority of the workplace accidents.

 Nearly every production job involves the use of hazardous materials including chemicals for cleaning, stripping, or degreasing parts and equipment.
 Maintenance workers who enter enclosed or confined spaces are also exposed to toxic substances.